 - Discuss with your apprentice possible leave arrangements.

-The Office of the Training Advocate provides independent and confidential support, including mediation if required.
-For more information, visit Office of the Training Advocate
+You can also speak with a member of the South Australian Skills Commission for independent and confidential support, including mediation if required.
+For more information, visit South Australian Skills Commission.

 The Fair Work Act

 does not have specific rules where employees are delayed overseas or in quarantine, so employees and employers need to come to their own arrangement.
 This may include:

 - taking sick leave if the employee is sick

 - taking any other leave available to them (such as long service leave or any other leave available under an award, enterprise agreement or contract of employment)

 - arranging any other paid or unpaid leave by agreement between the employee and the employer.

 For further information, you can contact the Fair Work Ombudsman on 13 13 94 or visit Fair Work Ombudsman